 Do I Have to See an Orthodontist?

 If you’re in the market for a beautiful smile then, yes, you definitely need to see an orthodontist.
 Dr. Yoo have extensive specialized training to provide patients with professional, customized treatments and they can use multiple modalities, such as braces, Invisalign or dentofacial orthopedics, for correcting the teeth and bite and guiding jaw growth.
 They can determine the underlying cause of your malocclusion, including whether it’s skeletal or dental, and then help you choose the best possible course of action.
-Since orthodontic treatment can permanently change your teeth and your facial structures, visiting an expert is in your best interest.
+Since orthodontic treatment can permanently change your teeth and your facial structures, visiting a specialist is in your best interest.

 Members of the American Association of Orthodontists, like Dr. Yoo, must be accredited and most limit their practice to orthodontics and treat children, teens and adults.
 By choosing an AAO member, you know they’ve undergone the required training and that they consistently complete continuing education to stay on top of orthodontic research, treatment and technology.
 The outcome will be a healthy smile you’ll love.